 Global Development, Environment, and Sustainability

-You’ll take 36-hours split over the fall, spring, and summer semesters, with five required core courses to acquire essential competence in international and global governance, history, statistics, economics, and policy analysis.
+You’ll take 36-hours, with five required core courses to acquire essential competence in international and global governance, history, statistics, economics, and policy analysis.
 You’ll take an additional required core concentration course related to your major concentrations, three additional concentration courses, and three electives.
 The combination of a rigorous core, multiple concentration options, and flexibility to tailor your elective courses from a broad set of courses at the O’Neill School, Hamilton Lugar School, and within the College of Arts and Sciences, makes the program an attractive option for anyone considering a career in international affairs.
 You will also have access to career services support from both HLS and O’Neill.

 The following is a general guide.
 You will work with your advisor and refer to the bulletin for your schedule.